 Why did it take so long?

-Realistically, it didn’t have to take 3,8 years to get from Zagreb to Bora Bora.
-I’m pretty sure it could be done in 1,5 years, but in that scenario I would miss out on many amazing experiences.
-I didn’t want to hurry, because this trip was not a race and I loved every second of it – good times while they lasted, bad times when they were over.
+Realistically, it didn’t have to take 3,8 years to get there.
+I could have done it faster, but in that scenario I would miss out on many amazing experiences.
+I didn’t want to hurry, because this journey was not a race and I appriciated every second of it -- all the good and bad included.

-This is the map of my planned route before the trip VS the map of my actual (done) route.
+This is the map of my planned route before the trip vs. the map of my actual (completed) route below.

 This blog is only 3 years old, you can find my whole hitchhiking journey from day 1 on Facebook.
 Only few months after returning home from Bora Bora, I hitchhiked back to French Polynesia - but this time from the other side of the world.
 I lived there for 14 months and wrote about the whole experience in my book that's coming out on February, 2019.